-Saturated fats are mostly found in animal products like milk, cheese, and meats, but they are also found in plant sources such as seeds and nuts, avocados, and plant oils.
+Saturated fats are mostly found in animal products like milk, cheese, and meats, but they are also found in smaller amounts in plant sources such as seeds and nuts, avocados, and plant oils.

-Major dietary sources of cholesterol include cheese, egg yolks, and meats.
+Major dietary sources of cholesterol include cheese, egg yolks, and fatty meats.
 It is not found in significant amounts in plant sources.